theantichris/WordPress-Plugin-Boilerplate/README.md

 # WordPress Plugin Framework

-This is a framework I wrote for making WordPress plugins easier and to help ensure the use of best practices.
+This is a framework I wrote for making WordPress plugins easier and to help make sure the use of best practices.

-The main class uses the Singleton pattern to ensure that only one instance of the plugin is ever created.
+The main class uses the Singleton pattern to make sure that only one instance of the plugin is ever created.

 I have included blank methods for activation, deactivation, and registering scripts and styles.

 The base class sets up the text domain for internationalization and localization.
 Just drop your i18n and l10n files into the lang directory.

-A blank uninstall file is included and setup correctly to make sure it is only called from the WordPress dashboard.
+I have included a blank uninstall file that is setup to make sure it can only be called from the WordPress dashboard.

 All custom plugin functionality should be started in the run_plugin() method.

 ## Instantiating Objects

-When instantiating an object such as Custom_Post_Type or Taxonomy save it to the appropriate array property on the main class.
+When instantiating an object such as Custom_Post_Type or Taxonomy save it to the proper array property on the main class.

-Ex.: $this->custom_post_types[ 'new_custom_post_type' ] = Custom_Post_Type( $plural_post_type_name, $capabilities, $support, $menu_icon )
+$this->custom_post_types[ 'new_custom_post_type' ] = Custom_Post_Type( $plural_post_type_name, $capabilities, $support, $menu_icon )

 ## Custom Post Types